connect2brain/mtms/ros2_ws/src/data_processor/README.md

 * OS X: The installed versions of Matlab are given by the MATLAB paths in ``/Application``.
 If no such application is found, it falls back to the one that might be accessible from the PATH.
 * Unix: The desired Matlab should be accessible from the PATH.
 This means the matlab/bin folder

+## Development notes

+* matlab_processor_interface.h method order must be same everywhere and possibly with MatlabProcessor.h.
+If in wrong order, calling a method will call the wrong method